How To Do Weighted Bench Dip: Benefits and Alternates

 The diamond push-up on the knees is a brilliant beginner exercise for the development of the triceps brachii.

-Once the diamond push-up on knees becomes easy, graduate to performing the exercise on your hands and forefeet.
-If you’re looking for a simple and good bodyweight movement to train and work your triceps, then diamond push-ups on knees is the best option for a Beginner.
+If you’re looking for a simple and good bodyweight movement to train and work your triceps, then diamond push-ups on knees are the best option for a Beginner.

 Diamond push-up on knees